ohboyohboyohboy/antlr3/DEVELOPER-README.txt

 = Setting Up the Project

-If you haven't already:

 1. pull the repository

   git clone git://rubyforge.org/antlr3.git

-2. from the project's top directory, run the simple setup script

-  ruby bootstrap.rb

-Assuming everything worked without a hitch, modify your PATH environmental variable to add the following directories:
+2. Modify your PATH environmental variable to add the following directories:

-  $base/bin  $base/scripts  $base/vendor/bin
+  $base/bin  $base/scripts  $base/vendor/gems/ruby-1.8/bin

 where $base is the absolute path of the project's base directory.
 If you use a bash-flavored shell, you can do this by running:

   . ./project-env.sh

 = External Programs Used By the Project